I Get Lonely – Janet Jackson in 432Hz

 About Janet Jackson

-Known for pop, dance, contemporary r&b music, from US, active since 1966, Janet Jackson is a recognized artist whose music lends itself particularly well to 432Hz listening.
+Known for pop, dance, r&b music, from US, active since 1966, Janet Jackson is a recognized artist whose music lends itself particularly well to 432Hz listening.
 This alternative frequency is believed to better align with the natural vibrations of the human body and the environment.

 Quick facts